rsense/atom-rsense/README.md

     $ gem install rsense

 Then install this package via Atom's package manager.
 Just search for `rsense`.
+You will also need to install [`autocomplete-plus`](https://atom.io/packages/autocomplete-plus).
+Sometimes it is necessary to restart atom after installing these two packages.

 ## Usage

 You'll need to run `rsense start` from the command line, though we do eventually plan to add an atom command for starting and stopping the server.
+Completions are triggered on `.` and `::`.